junxit/us-congress-bills-115/metadata.md

 - 2018-01-12 — Placed on the Union Calendar, Calendar No. 385.
 - 2018-01-12 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-515.
 - 2018-01-12 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-515.
+- 2018-11-13 — Considered under suspension of the rules. (consideration: CR H9475-9476)
+- 2018-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4033.
+- 2018-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-13 — Mr. Lamborn moved to suspend the rules and pass the bill.
+- 2018-11-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9475)
+- 2018-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9475)